Solutions Engineering, Integrations & Full-Stack Development

 Best for teams where founders or senior staff still do repetitive admin work.

-Extract, validate, sync, and report data between email, CRM, billing, spreadsheets, dashboards, and internal tools with clear review paths.
+Extract, validate, sync, and report data between email, CRM, billing, spreadsheets, dashboards, and internal tools.
+Bad parses and missing fields go to review.

 USE_CASE: Invoices, onboarding, CRM hygiene, ops dashboards, document intake.